-The World Health Organisation estimates that more than 55 million people worldwide1 have dementia.
-There are approximately 944,000 UK sufferers, with one in 11 persons over the age of 65 and 1 in 71 of the total UK population being affected2.
-The number is expected to grow rapidly over the next several decades.
-As age is the biggest risk factor for dementia, increase in life expectancy is the principle driving force behind this projected rise3.
+The World Health Organisation estimates that 57 million people worldwide have dementia .
+There are an estimated 982,000 UK sufferers, with 70,800 living with young onset dementia with one in 14 persons over the age of 65.
+The number is expected to grow rapidly over the next few decades, rising to 1.4 million by 2020 .
+As age is the biggest risk factor for dementia, increase in life expectancy is the principle driving force behind this projected rise .
 There have been no new drug treatments approved for dementia in the last 10 years.